What is link building in seo?

 - Unnatural Sitewide links - PENALTY MATERIAL

-Remember too though links need to be complimented by well structured title tags, good content, and a good site architecture.
-It’s not enough to be ‘popular’ – you also need to be ‘relevant’.
+Remember too ,links need to be complimented by well structured title tags, GOOD IN-DEPTH content, and a good site architecture.
+It’s not enough to be ‘popular’ – you also need to be ‘relevant’ and ‘unique’ and have it in ‘spades’.

-For me, another rule of thumb is, often, the EASIER a link is that everyone can get to get, the LESS quality it is.
+For me, another rule of thumb is, often, the EASIER a link is, that everyone else can get, the LESS quality it is for you in the long run.

 Assimilate Competitors Successful Strategies For Natural Back Links